Reading Goals – 2024

 Cat Gamer Volume #1 – Review

 I mentioned this before, but I find it easier to read manga than to watch anime.
-I found it difficult to balance watching anime on top of all the other shows that I watched.
+I found it difficult to balance watching anime alongside all the other shows I watched.
 I don’t watch shows very quickly as I tend to watch a few episodes here and there whenever I feel like it.
-That’s why reading manga is so much easier because I can read a few of the volumes and commit to watching the anime at a later date.
+That’s why reading manga is so much easier, because I can read a few of the volumes and commit to watching the anime at a later date.
 One of the series I just finished reading was Cat Gamer Volume #1 by Wataru Nadatani.
 Cat Gamer was adorable.

 Cat Gamer follows Riko, a twenty-nine-year-old working professional.
-She works at an office job by day and at night, she plays video games with her friends.
+She works at an office job during the day and, at night, she plays video games with her friends.
 One of her coworkers brings in a stray kitten that they found lurking near her work.
 Riko spontaneously decides to adopt the kitten.
 Riko brings the kitten home and has absolutely no clue how to take care of it.
-Each chapter focuses on Riko and her kitten which she names Musubi.
+Each chapter focuses on Riko and her kitten, which she names Musubi.

-One of my friends came to visit me a few weeks ago and we decided to wander around Mall of America.
-I tend to avoid Mall of America for the most part due to the traffic and the amount of people, but it was kind of nice to walk around.
-Every time I go to Mall of America, I like to stop in the Barnes and Noble as it’s been in the same location for decades at least?
+One of my friends came to visit me a few weeks ago, and we decided to wander around the Mall of America.
+I tend to avoid the Mall of America for the most part due to the traffic and the number of people, but it was nice to walk around.
+Every time I go to the Mall of America, I like to stop in the Barnes & Noble, as it has been in the same location for decades, at least.
 Of course, I ended up buying books.
 It’s rare for me to walk into a bookstore and not buy anything.
 I wanted to share what I bought.

 Image shows a stack of three books.
 The bottom book is The Last Housewife by Ashley Winstead.
 The middle book is Wreck The Halls by Tessa Bailey and the top book is Chainsaw Man Vol #2.